jacklxc/ScientificDiscourseTagging/README.md

 # Scientific Discourse Tagging

-Scientific discourse tagger implementation for paper [Scientific Discourse Tagging for Evidence Extraction] (https://arxiv.org/abs/1909.04758).
+Scientific discourse tagger implementation for paper [Scientific Discourse Tagging for Evidence Extraction](https://arxiv.org/abs/1909.04758).

 This is a discourse tagger that tags each clause in a given paragraph from a biomedical paper with 8 types of discourse types, such as "fact", "method", "result", "implication" etc. The paper will be available as soon as it's published.